Animesh-03/Flutter-cruX-Summer-Group-22/Week 1/Module3.md

 ### Style

 An important part of good code is good style that is consistent across programs written in a language.
-Consistent naming, ordering, and formatting helps code that is the same _look_ the same.
+Consistent naming, ordering, and formatting helps code that _is_ the same _look_ the same.

-The essential style to keep in mind are these:
+The essential styles to keep in mind are these:

 #### Naming conventions